Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 • Where the carrier stays: Under the seat in front of you for the entire flight

-• Registration: Mandatory — must be added to the booking in advance
+• Registration: Mandatory — must be added to the booking in advance; register as early as possible as spots are capacity-limited

 • Capacity limits: Yes — a limited number of in-cabin pets per flight